 - Use of our applications for mobile phones, tablets or other smart devices

 - Viewing our online advertisements or emails

-By visiting www.haddonstone.com or by entering into the contractual arrangement for the supply of our products you are accepting and consenting to the practices described in this policy.
+By visiting www.haddonstone.com, downloading our mobile applications or by entering into the contractual arrangement for the supply of our products you are accepting and consenting to the practices described in this policy.

 For the purpose of the General Data Protection Regulation, the data controller is Haddonstone Limited of the Forge House, East Haddon, Northampton NN6 8DB.

 - Contact information.
 We may collect the names and user names of our customers and other visitors.
 Additionally, we may collect your purchase history, billing and shipping addresses, phone numbers, email messages, email addresses and other digital contact information.
 We may also collect information that you provide us with about others – for instance, delivery information when an item is purchased as a gift.

 - Payment information.
 When you make a purchase you provide your payment information, including information from your credit or debit card.
 For online transactions, Haddonstone does not have access to this credit or debit card information and does not store such information.
 All credit or debit card data is processed by our secure merchant services provider.
 For credit and debit card details received by telephone or other medium, the payment will be processed and the card details will be immediately and securely destroyed.